Andy Najar: International career

 On 6 April 2011, Najar formally announced that he would play for the Honduras national team, choosing his birth nation over the United States, from which he had yet to receive citizenship.
 He made his first appearance for Honduras on 3 September 2011 against Colombia, entering in the 67th minute.

 Najar was called up to the Honduras U23 national team in the 2012 Olympics.

 On 21 July 2013, Najar scored his first international goal for Honduras in the knockout stages of the 2013 CONCACAF Gold Cup vs Costa Rica in a 1–0 victory that advanced Honduras to the semi-finals.

 In June 2025, Najar announced that he would retire from the national team following the 2026 FIFA World Cup qualifiers, or potentially after the 2026 FIFA World Cup.

-His final game was on 18 November 2025, when Honduras drew with Costa Rica in San José, eliminating them from the 2026 World Cup.
+On 19 November 2025, Najar retired from the national team after Honduras drew with Costa Rica and failed to qualify for the FIFA World Cup.